iJumbo/LuxeGames/README.md

 - The players inventories would have to be saved/restored when the game starts and ends.

-- A prize of 200 economy awarded to the winner of each game.
+- A prize of 200 economy money awarded to the winner of each game (on the main server of course).

 - Scheduled games to run every hour.